VictorFilimonov/aerothemeplazma/README.md

 requirement to have for this theme pack.
 Instead, you'll need GTK2, an application that can switch between GTK2 themes, and the .so file for the widget style itself.
 More on that in [KDE Application Theme](#application-theme).

-Lastly, in order to have blur effects, animations and transparency, it is important that you are able to have compositing enabled on your system.
+Lastly, in order to have blur effects, animations and transparency, it is important that your hardware supports compositing and that it is enabled.

 ### KDE Plasma Theme <a name="plasma-theme"></a>